0333 344 2126 user My account 0 Basket

 Teaching Assistants (TA) and Higher Level Teaching Assistants (HLTA) hold a vital role within the classroom, from primary school through to high school.

-They are tasked with supporting a class teaching with class preparations, whilst also supporting pupils, some of which may have learning difficulties.
+They are tasked with supporting a class teacher with class preparations, whilst also supporting pupils, some of whom may have learning difficulties.

 TAs may be required to work with different learning needs or provide support with generic classroom tasks.